Gloria Alexandra: Career

 She starred in the made-for-TV movies Dog the Bounty Hunter.
-Her television work includes guest starring roles on Angel, Ally McBeal, The X Show, Jose Luis Sin Censura, Sin Tapujos, La Corte Familiar, as well as a series regular role on Secretos.
+Her television work includes guest starring roles on Angel, Ally McBeal, The X Show, Jose Luis Sin Censura, Sin Tapujos, La Corte de Familia, as well as a series regular role on Secretos.
 Gloria Alexandra has also appeared in Divorcio USA as the character of Lina Gallegos.

-She recently completed the indy comedy Tweaksville released in 2010.
+Her indie comedy, Tweaksville, released in 2010.

-Advocacy

-Gloria Alexandra is an advocate of all human rights and equality, specially women and children.
-She lives life by her quote: "Be Kind, Love Life, Believe in and Know your Dreams and Persevere."

-She believes that we are all one, and that love and living from the heart is what matters, giving all religions their proper respect.